-One could argue that marginal investors in Treasury bonds do not necessarily overlap with investors in the U.S. equity market.
-For example, foreign ownership of Treasuries has increased dramatically since the mid 1990s (see Favilukis, Kohn, Ludvigson, and Nieuwerburgh, 2013) to about 40% of holdings at the peak in 2008, or as much as holdings of domestic investors excluding the Federal Reserve system (mutual funds, pension funds, banks, and insurance companies).
+about 40% of holdings at the peak in 2008, or as much as holdings of domestic investors excluding the Federal Reserve system (mutual funds, pension funds, banks, and insurance companies).
 Can market segmentation resolve the government debt risk premium puzzle?

 Whatever SDFs foreign investors use, the projections of their SDFs on the state space must agree with those of the domestic investors as far as bond pricing is concerned in the absence of arbitrage.
-To investigate this possibility, we estimate a model without stock market data in the VAR.
+To investigate this possibility, we estimate a model that only focuses on matching bond yields.
 It is worth noting that zeroing out the stock market risk factors presents an extreme case of segmentation since government bond investors are almost certainly exposed to some U.S. stock market risks.
 We find that estimates of $\hat{\Lambda}0$ and $\hat{\Lambda}1$ remain similar to those in our benchmark estimation.
-We also find that the size of the valuation and risk premium puzzle remains very similar.
+We also find that the debt valuation and risk premium puzzles remain.
 This type of market segmentation does not resolve the puzzle.